Vyral/charlie-epstein-blog/_posts/2018-01-08-this-retirement-planning-tool-will-help-your-employees-exponentially.md

 {% include pullquote.html %}

 It will also show how much more monthly income employees can have if they gradually increase their savings rate.
-This monthly income has a lot to do with something called the income replacement ratio, which I will discuss further in a future video.
+This monthly income has a lot to do with something called the income replacement ratio which I will discuss further in a future video.

 This report will not only tell employees how much they’ll be saving toward retirement, but also how much they’ll save in terms of taxes.